JUNIOR NATIONAL ACADEMIC CHAMPIONSHIP RULES:

 Fourth Quarter ("Stump the Experts Round")

-- Rules are identical to the First Quarter, except tossups are valued at 20 points.
+- Rules are identical to the First Quarter, except tossups are valued at 15 or 20 points.

 - If, at the end of the round, both teams have the same number of points, the tie is broken in a sudden-death playoff.
 The first team to answer a question correctly in overtime is declared the winner.
 Overtime questions are valued at 5 points.